rfeinberg3/ecomAssistant/DataScraper/README.md

 ## Data

-- [outputs](https://github.com/rfeinberg3/eBayAutoSeller/tree/main/DataScraper/outputs) was generated using eBay API search calls on a set of keywords with the limit set to 200 (`scraper.search_and_scrape(keyword, 200)`).
+- [outputs](https://github.com/rfeinberg3/eBayAutoSeller/tree/main/DataScraper/outputs) was generated using eBay API search calls on a set of keywords with the limit set to 200 (`Scraper.search_and_scrape(keyword, 200)`).

 - Keyword text file examples can be seen in the [src/keywords](https://github.com/rfeinberg3/eBayAutoSeller/tree/main/DataScraper/src/keywords) directory.
 To obtain the lists, ChatGPT-4o was prompted for a keywords list.
 An example prompt:
 ```string